Yard duty equipment

 COMMUNICATION

-This policy will be communicated to our school community in the following ways:
+This policy will be communicated to our school community in the following ways.

-· Included in staff induction processes
+· Included in staff induction processes.

-· Included in our staff handbook
+· Included in our staff handbook.

-· Included on our website
+· Included in our website.

 Further Information and Resources